- PFAS, BPA, BPS, PVC, and PBDEs are dangerous chemicals used in the production of plastics.

 That’s one of the biggest ways us humans end up with PBDEs in our systems; we eat fish, meat, and dairy products from contaminated animals.
 We’re also exposed to PBDEs simply by inhaling or swallowing dust in our environment.
 Once PBDEs are in our systems, they can negatively affect thyroid function, immunity, fertility, and brain development.

-Though some of the chemicals in this class have already been banned, they resist degradation and persist in our environment.
-You can still take steps to protect yourself, however, including:
+Some of the chemicals in this class have already been banned, they resist degradation and so they persist in our environment.
+We can still take steps to protect ourselves, however, including:

 - Choose products that are free of PBDEs (especially furniture and electronics.)